Staycation: The Empire HotelJanuary 6, 2018

 Of course, the kiasu in me flared up and I went ahead and purchased a full child seat for my 4 month old (children under 2 years old can travel on a parents lap for free).
 A couple of things I learnt from this:-

-Be prepared for the flight, but don’t go overboard
+Be prepared, but don't go overboard

 I brought a ton of stuff for the flight.
 Here is what I found to be most and least useful.

-My must-bring items:
+My must-bring items:-

 Of course for babies who are bottle fed or eating solids, must haves would include things like formula, bottles, food and/or snacks.